 As the litter becomes saturated, however, urine may begin to pool in the bottom of the litter box.
 Therefore, removing soiled, non-clumping litter is often difficult without changing the entire box.
-Many who use non-clumping cat litter find that they need to be replaced the litter and clean the litter box at least once a week.
+Many who use non-clumping cat litter find that they need to be replacing the litter and cleaning the litter box at least once a week.

 Non-clumping litter is typically made of clay.
 Some people prefer non-clumping litter because it is often less expensive than clumping litter, and others choose it because their cats prefer it.

 Clumping cat litters are those that are designed so that urine and feces can be removed easily from the box without having to empty the entire box.
 Most contain a material known as bentonite that allows the litter to form a nice solid clump as the litter absorbs liquid.
 There also alternative all-natural fibers that can help clump the cat litter tightly.

 Once the litter is clumped together, it can be removed from the litter box relatively easily.
 Just scoop out the soiled litter out of the box and leave the clean litter in its place.
 The ability to scoop and remove soiled litter from the box means that the box stays cleaner longer.
 As soiled litter is removed from the box, it can simply be replenished by adding an equal amount of fresh litter.